CA-TCN: A Causal-Anticausal Temporal Convolutional Network for Direct Auditory Attention Decoding: Materials and Methods

 The decoder matrix is obtained by minimizing the mean squared error (MSE) between the estimated and true attended envelopes, leading to the following closed-form solution:

 where an L2 regularization, controlled by the parameter $\lambda$, is included to reduce overfitting \cite{wong_comparison_2018}.
-The optimal value of $\lambda$ is selected from a set of logarithmically spaced values ranging from $10^{-7}$ to $10^7$.
+Here, $\mathbf{X}^\mathrm{T}\mathbf{X}$ corresponds to the auto-correlation matrix, and $\mathbf{X}^\mathrm{T}s_a$ to the cross-correlation matrix.
 The envelope that yields the higher correlation coefficient is identified as the attended stimulus.